Dementia Awareness

 Certification and Validity

-A refresher is recommended every 1 to 3 years, or sooner following changes to guidance, significant changes to the needs of individuals being supported, or where supervision or audit identifies gaps in practice.
+There is no formal expiry, but a refresher is recommended every 1 to 3 years, or sooner following changes to guidance, significant changes to the needs of individuals being supported, or where supervision or audit identifies gaps in practice.
 Many organisations align dementia awareness refreshers with their wider mandatory training cycle or Care Certificate induction programme.
+For teams ready to go deeper, our Dementia Care Level 2 is the natural next step.

 FAQs